wp-plugins/twitter-stream/readme.txt

 == Changelog ==

-= 1.9.8 =
-* Found a bug with retweets when used with widget

-= 1.9.7 =
+= 2.0-beta =
-* Add fix for french translations
+* Changed authentication system to oAuth & made general improvements to the entire code.

 = 1.9.6 =
 * Once more, trying to fix ugly errors.